-- 5) Ring etiquette and safety - 6) Sportsmanlike conduct

-7) Results as shown by the performance of the horse are not to be considered more important than the manner used in obtaining them.

-C. Once all exhibitors have entered the arena and found a place on the rail, the class will begin.
+- A. Western equipment and attire will follow as set forth in the PHBA Official Handbook with exceptions of authorized adaptations. - B. The following points have equal consideration in judging the class: - 1) Rider's balance - 2) Rider's seat - 3) Use of aids - 4) Ability to follow directions - 5) Ring etiquette and safety - 6) Sportsmanlike conduct - 7) Results as shown by the performance of the horse are not to be considered more important than the manner used in obtaining them. - C. Once all exhibitors have entered the arena and found a place on the rail, the class will begin.
 Exhibitors will be asked to walk and jog both directions of the arena, line up and complete an individual workout.
 Each exhibitor should be inspected individually.
 Further interaction between the judge and exhibitors is encouraged.
-The extent of interaction is left up to each judge and the ability of the exhibitor.

-D. Class Procedure - Riders will remain in the ring throughout the individual workouts.

-E. Each exhibitor must have at least one handler accompany him/her during the rail work portion of the class.
+The extent of interaction is left up to each judge and the ability of the exhibitor. - D. Class Procedure Riders will remain in the ring throughout the individual workouts. - E. Each exhibitor must have at least one handler accompany him/her during the rail work portion of the class.
 An exhibitor may be accompanied by up to three handlers if needed.
 The handler(s) must be 16 years of age or older.
 The handlers must not lead the exhibitor's horse unless the exhibitor is performing in an unsafe manner.
 The handler must remain no more than 20 feet from the horse as s/he escorts the exhibitor throughout the rail work.
 A halter must be on the horse either over or under the bridle for use by the handler if needed.
-The handler must have and around marker #4.
+The handler must have - F. Course Safety of riders should be the first consideration in setting up the course.
+Readily recognized numbered markers should be used.
+The course should be set with 60 feet between marker 1 and marker 2 & marker 2 and marker 3.
+There should be 50 feet between marker 3 and marker 4.
+This pattern is mandatory and show management is encouraged to post the pattern 3 hours prior to class time. - G. Individual Workout Horses will be shown at two gaits walk and jog.
+Walk from place in line to marker #1.
+Walk from marker #1, past and around marker #2.
+Take up a jog and jog to and around marker #3.
+Continue the jog to and around marker #4.
 At marker #4, resume the walk, walk back to marker #3.
 Stop.
 Back 3 steps.
 Walk back and line up.
 Judges are not permitted to alter the mandatory workout in any manner.
 Numbered markers must be used.
 People must not be used as markers no matter if they are safety stand-by spotters.
 Handlers must stand with their riders in the line up.
 Handler may only help at judge's or ring steward's indication.
-A competitor with a hearing impairment may have an assistant who communicates via sign language or cue cards to the ring and let their position be known to the ring steward.
+A competitor with a hearing impairment may have an assistant who communicates via sign language or cue cards to the competitor so they may hear the judge's directives.
+This assistant may enter the ring and let their position be known to the ring steward.